Knowledge Hub: For Movement Partners

 Upcoming Training(s):

-• Grassroots Organizing – Storytelling Academy: In this course, participants will learn the public narrative framework and will develop stories about why they are called to leadership (“story of self”), how their values are connected to the collective values of their communities (“story of us”), and what challenges to our values demand urgent action (“story of now”).
+• Storytelling Academy: In this course, participants will learn the public narrative framework and will develop stories about why they are called to leadership (“story of self”), how their values are connected to the collective values of their communities (“story of us”), and what challenges to our values demand urgent action (“story of now”).
 They will also learn how to effectively coach and support others in developing and sharing their stories.
-This four week course meets every Wednesday from 5:30 – 7:30 pm ET beginning October 4, 2023.
+This four week course meets from July 24 – August 14, 2024 on Wednesday from 6:00 – 8:00 pm ET.
 Learn more and register here.
-Application Deadline September 20, 2023, 5 pm ET.
+Application Deadline: July 12th,2024.

 Training for Change